|

 exception of the few seconds at Stratton Pond.
 That's one mile every

-I was in luck, the shelter was still there.
-The shelter had been
+was in luck, the shelter was still there.
+The shelter had been slated

-slated for dismantling since its' location too close to the road
+for dismantling since its' location too close to the road had proven

-had proven detrimental to the area due to over-use.
-This place was
+detrimental to the area due to over-use.
+This place was totally enclosed

-you know why they wanted to tear the place down).
-They were Tom,
+know why they wanted to tear the place down).
+They were Tom

 for the "root".

-Later, a guy named Malcomb came up from the road to see if "the
+Later, a guy named Malcomb Weeks came up from the road to see if "The

-to arrive there also, but so far we had not seen them.
+arrive here also, but so far we had not seen them.
 He was traveling

 by car, so we selected Ed to go into town with Malcom to get Pizza

-supplies for me.
+for me.
 Everything worked out great.
-I got my supplies,
+I got my supplies, we all ate

-we all ate pizza, and began to transform the dreary, nasty afternoon
+pizza, and began to transform the dreary, nasty afternoon into a rollicking

 Pigmainia brought the idea of a dice game to a new level.
 The "dice"